Knotx/knotx/README.md

 implement your integration layer in one place inside **Knot.x**.
 Not enough?
 If you wish, you can implement your extensions in any language you like, as long as it's supported by [Vert.x](http://vertx.io/).

+Find out more about this topic by reading the [Knots](https://github.com/Cognifide/knotx/wiki/Knot) and [Adapters](https://github.com/Cognifide/knotx/wiki/Adapter) sections of this documentation.

 ## What's the philosophy behind Knot.x?
 We care a lot about speed and that is why we built **Knot.x** on top of [Vert.x](http://vertx.io/), known as one of the leading frameworks for performant, event-driven applications.